Planting Native Hedges: Why and How To

 The whips will be bare root as they're much easier to transport and will take much better than pot grown.
 They're consequently delivered from November until the end of March while they are dormant.
 They should arrive in special packaging, so will sit in the shed/garage quite happily for several days.
 If you're not planting them for a longer period, heel them in somewhere.

-As time goes on the ideal way to ensure a perfect hedge is to lay it, but that’s often not practical.
-That's a whole different blog anyway!
-Establish a trimming regime that impacts the least on local wildlife, though.
+If you can please do - but that's a whole different blog !
+You'll be able to start hedgelaying a few years after planting, when the Hawthorn has reached a couple of metres height.
+Here's a section of largely Hazel hedge I laid recently.
+If you're trimming instead, establish a regime that impacts the least on local wildlife, though.
 The Single Payment scheme asks for hedge cutting to stop between 1st March and 31st July, but the optimal time to do it is January and February.
 That's after the berries have been eaten but before birds start nesting.

 Don’t butcher a hedge to an inch of its life, as you often see flails do, but trim it in a two or three year rotation to let it fill out.
-The Single Payment scheme quite sensibly specifies a 2m wide uncultivated zone from the middle of the hedge.
+Allow it to keep10cm of new growth every year.
+DEFRA quite sensibly specify a 2m wide uncultivated zone from the middle of the hedge.

 When you need to take extreme action to get a mature hedge back under control and you can't lay it, coppice it in sections, year by year, to minimize the impact on wildlife.
 This will typically be once in a generation.
 Ideally, gap up a hedge while renovating it with locally sourced whips in keeping with the species you see around you.